Junha0Zhang/junha0Zhang.github.io/_projects/3_project.md

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/5.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/pipleline.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">
-    This image can also have a caption.
-It's like magic.
+    The pipeline of registration between MSOT and MRI.
+The U-net can be 3D or 2D according to the image types.
+The registration CNN is trained to predict a transformation matrix.
 </div>

 Another solution, which is getting interesting, is using machine/deep learning to segment the skull from MRI.
 In this project, I calculate a feature-descripting vector (descriptor) for each voxel (3D pixel) of the images based on the (pre-registered) location and neighbor intensities.
 By training present paired MRI-CT dataset with support vector machine, we optimize the weights that classify each voxel as skull or non-skull.
 This method works well with limited number of training data, which is true for paired MRI-CT.
 Another possible solution is directly using 3D U-net to segment the skull, which needs to be investigated further.